genderkit/genderkit/_articles/gnrh-agonists.md

 People who do not have gonads (ovaries and/or testes) do not need to take GnRH agonists.
 This means that after [orchidectomy]({% link _articles/orchidectomy.md %}) or [salpingo-oophorectomy]({% link _articles/salpingo-oophorectomy.md %}), there is no longer any need to use GnRH agonists.

-GnRH agonists are usually supplied in forms that are administered once every four weeks {% cite prostap %}, twelve weeks {% cite zoladex %}, or six months {% cite decapeptyl %}.
+GnRH agonists are usually supplied as injections that are administered once every four weeks {% cite prostap zoladex1 %}, twelve weeks {% cite zoladex prostap3 decapeptyl3%}, or six months {% cite decapeptyl %}.
+Buserelin and Nafarelin are also available as a nasal spray that is administered twice daily {% cite buserelin nafarelin buserelin-nafarelin-ggp %}.

 GnRH agonists may cause erectile dysfunction in people with penises.
 If this is not desired, it can be treated with [sildenafil]({% link _articles/sildenafil.md %}), [tadalafil]({% link _articles/tadalafil.md %}) or [vardenafil]({% link _articles/vardenafil.md %}).